-Your Part D late enrollment penalty, that penalty is due in our office by the end of the covered the month.
-If we have not received your Part D late enrollment penalty payment by the last day of the month, we will send you a notice telling you that your Part D late enrollment penalty is past due.
+Your Part D late enrollment penalty is due in our office by the end of the covered month.
+If we have not received your payment by the last day of the month, we will send you a notice telling you that your penalty payment is past due.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.